Gado-Gado

 Why this works

-Gado-Gado is a beautifully composed salad that showcases a variety of textures and flavors through the technique of blanching.
+Gado-Gado is a beautifully composed salad that showcases a variety of textures and flavors through the technique of blanching (briefly dipping vegetables in boiling water, then stopping the cooking in cold water).
 Blanching vegetables not only preserves their vibrant colors but also retains important nutrients.
 The quick cooking ensures that the vegetables remain crisp, a key element in this dish.
 Using salted boiling water to blanch helps to infuse flavor into the vegetables.
-The contrast of the creamy peanut sauce with the crunchy vegetables and the soft texture of the hard-boiled eggs and tempeh creates a well-rounded experience.
+The contrast of the creamy peanut sauce (ground roasted peanuts blended with chili, sweet, salty, and sour seasonings into a pourable sauce) with the crunchy vegetables and the soft texture of the hard-boiled eggs and tempeh creates a well-rounded experience.
 If the peanut sauce seems too thick, you can thin it with a little water or coconut milk to achieve the desired consistency.
 Conversely, if the vegetables are overcooked, they may lose their vibrant color and crispness; to rescue this, you can quickly shock them in ice water after blanching to halt the cooking process, preserving their texture and color effectively.